 Respect Play Time of ALL Members

-- Play time for one hour is 55 minutes with 5 minutes to groom court.
+- Play time for one hour is 60 minutes

-- To respect the play time of others we ask you are done playing AND grooming the court at the end of your hour (or paid for period) so the next players start on time.
+- To respect the play time of others we ask you are done playing at the end of your hour (or paid for period) so the next players start on time.

 - Thank you for respecting the time of other members.